 By Ginger Hultin, MS RDN CSO

 If you are starting to see wild flowers bloom that look in some ways like a daisy or chamomile and in some ways like a chrysanthemum, you may be looking at feverfew, a perennial plant with medicinal properties.
 The medicinal part of the feverfew plant is the dried leaves though extracts and fresh leaves are also sometimes used.
 Traditional and folk medicine, especially Greek and early European herbalists, found many uses for feverfew from reducing fevers, headaches and migraines to helping with nausea and diarrhea, allergies, asthma and vertigo.
-It also commonly used for fertility.
+It is also commonly used for fertility.
 But is feverfew safe and how is it used today?
 Read on to learn more about the many uses of this plant coming into blood this summer and if it may be right for you.

 Of all the possible therapeutic effects, feverfew is most famously used for migraine headaches and some clinical research shows that taking it orally can reduce symptoms including pain, nausea, and sensitivity to light, especially for those with more frequent migraines.
 One study used 300mg of feverfew extract to reduce migraines but keep in mind that feverfew is often used in a combination of herbs to help prevent migraine frequency.
 Other studies have shown benefit from a range of 50-150mg of feverfew for up to four months without negative effects, though with any herbal extract, standardization can be a challenge for identifying specific therapeutic dosing.